firstelevenorg/.github/profile/README.md

 ## What do we do ?

-At our core, we are driven by innovation and constant improvement.
+We are driven by innovation and constant improvement.
 We believe in the transformative power of technology to enhance and elevate every industry.
 Our mission is to create a world where businesses can flourish, innovation is embraced, and technology is used to improve people's lives.
 We are passionate about making a positive impact in the world, and we are dedicated to changing the game.
 Simply put, we revolutionize industries.

 ## Letter from our Founder